A Global Conservation Consortium for Oak

 One consortium is focused on conserving species of oak (genus Quercus).
 The Global Conservation Consortium for Oak (GCCO) brings together the world’s oak experts, conservationists, and the botanic garden community to ensure that no wild species of oak becomes extinct.
 Established in 2018 in partnership with BGCI, the American Public Gardens Association, the Center for Plant Conservation, and ArbNet, and led by The Morton Arboretum, the GCCO works in a coordinated and collaborative way to achieve the following objectives:

-- Increase public awareness and engagement of threatened oak species and their conservation;
+- Increase public awareness and engagement.

 For more information about the GCCO please contact Murphy Westwood, Director of Global Tree Conservation at The Morton Arboretum.